 Dana Lardner, Founder of Goods Giving Back, explains: “I am launching Create to Donate in the hopes of inspiring and engaging people to create handmade things and donate them to their favorite nonprofits in need.”
 She hopes to build a community of crafters from all walks of life and connect them with deserving nonprofits in need.
 “My goal is to help you rediscover great nonprofits in your area, as well as introduce you to additional worthwhile charities that are sure to become new favorites.”

 The campaign is here to encourage everyone—no matter what your creative flare may be—to develop something that you can give to a charity of your choice.
+It is a fabulous way to do volunteer work with children.
 To participate in this campaign, join the Create To Donate crew to receive awesome giveaways, fun tutorials, inspiring stories of other crafters, and profiles about nationwide nonprofits that can’t wait to receive your creations.

 What Should You Make?